-Field Name Description It is enabled when Sensitive Data Indicator (SDI) Flag is switched to YES .
-The field autopopulates based on the SDI classification.
+Field Name Description System: Switch System option on to apply sensitivity to all the systems containing the columns.
+Sensitivity For Environment: Switch Environment option on to apply sensitivity to all the environments containing the columns.
+Table: Switch Table option on to apply sensitivity to the tables containing the columns.
 Specifies whether sensitivity is applicable to: • Unclassified Only: Click Unclassified Only to apply sensitivity to assets that are not marked sensitive.
-Asset Update Options • All Classified Only: Click All Classified Only to apply sensitivity to assets that are marked sensitive. • All Classified And Unclassified: Click All Classified And Unclassified to apply sensitivity to both the types of assets, sensitive or not sensitive.
-Specifies whether the sensitivity is applicable to: Auto Update Sensitivity For System(s): Switch System(s) to Yes to apply sensitivity to all the systems containing the columns.
-Environment(s): Switch Environment(s) to YES to apply sensitivity to all the environments containing the columns.
-Table(s): Switch Table(s) to YES to apply sensitivity to the tables containing the columns.
+Asset Update Options All Classified Only: Click All Classified Only to apply sensitivity to assets that are marked sensitive.
+All Classified And Unclassified: Click All Classified And Unclassified to apply sensitivity to both the types of assets, sensitive or not sensitive.